Best time to visit Croatia

 Tilting at the Ring: Competition in which horsemen attempt to spear a ring on the end of a lance.
 Third weekend in Aug; Barban, Istria.

-Špancirfest: One of the few festivals to light up inland Croatia during the month of Aug, Špancirfest takes over the centre of Varaždin with a week of outdoor variety performances alongside pop, rock and folk concerts.
+Špancirfest: One of the few festivals to light up inland Croatia during the month of Aug, Špancirfest takes over the center of Varaždin with a week of outdoor variety performances alongside pop, rock and folk concerts.
 Late Aug; Varaždin.

 Vukovar Film Festival: New features from southeastern European countries, screened at various outdoor venues around town.
 Late Aug; Vukovar.